 When you were growing up, your dad was making records and producing.
 What did you know about his career and...

-The rest of this article is only available with an archive subscription or by purchasing back issue #99.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #99.
 For an upcoming year's free subscription, and our current issue on PDF...